-The national pension plan is part of the social security system which is designed to provide a degree of stability in people’s everyday life and welfare.
-Under the national pension plan, the following pension is paid: the pension for the elderly, which is designed to make up for the loss of earned income due to old age; the pension for the bereaved, which is designed to make up for the loss of income due to the death of the main income earner; the disability pension, which is designed to make up for the loss of income due to the loss of ability to work due to disease or disability.
+The national pension plan is part of the social security system which is designed to provide a degree of stability in everyday life.
+Under the national pension plan, the following pension types are paid: pension for the elderly, which is designed to make up for the loss of earned income due to old age; pension for the bereaved, which is designed to make up for the loss of income due to the death of the main income earner; and the disability pension, which is designed to make up for the loss of income due to the loss of ability to work due to disease or disability.

-This is a system designed to provide citizens of the relevant countries with benefits, such as exemption from dual insurance subscription, adding up of the subscription period, equal treatment, guaranteeing of wage remittance out of the county, through the adjustment of differences between them.
-Social security agreements are divided into a totalization agreement and a contributions only agreement, depending on the scope of application.
+This is a system designed to provide citizens of relevant countries with benefits, such as exemption from dual insurance subscription, adding up of the subscription period, equal treatment and guaranteeing of wage remittance out of the county, through the adjustment of differences between them.
+Social security agreements are divided into a totalization agreement and a contributions-only agreement, depending on the scope of application.

-Countries that have signed social security agreements with South Korea: Canada, the United Kingdom, the United States, Germany, China, the Netherlands, Japan, Italy, Uzbekistan, Mongolia, Hungary, France, Australia, the Czech Republic, Ireland, and Belgium (16 countries).
+Countries that have signed social security agreements with South Korea (16): Canada, the United Kingdom, the United States, Germany, China, the Netherlands, Japan, Italy, Uzbekistan, Mongolia, Hungary, France, Australia, the Czech Republic, Ireland, and Belgium

-Foreigners meeting the relevant requirements can receive the pension for the elderly, the pension for the bereaved, and the disability pension, as Koreans do under the National Pension Act.
+Foreigners meeting the relevant requirements are eligible to receive the pension for the elderly, the pension for the bereaved, and the disability pension as Koreans do under the National Pension Act.
 Effective from May 11, 2007, the country pays a lump-sum refund for foreigners returning home after subscribing to the National Pension Program as holders of E-8/Training employment, E-9/Non-professional employment, and H-2/Working visit.

 ※ Effective from August 29, 2007, a lump-sum refund is paid to foreigners leaving the country upon request.
-(The relevant application can be submitted a month before departure from the country by submitting a document verifying the plan for departure, including an air ticket.)
+(The application can be submitted one month before departure from the country by submitting a document verifying the plan for departure.)

 Applying for health insurance in Korea is optional.
 However, once insured, it is not possible for a foreign national to cancel his/her health insurance for as long as he/she is employed.